volodya-lombrozo/jtcop/README.md

 }
 ```

-The next names will be considered as invalid:
+The next cases will be considered as invalid:

 ```java
 public class UserTest {